Merry Madagascar: Cast

-Note: Rico appears, but has no dialogue.
+Note: Rico the penguin appears, but has no dialogue.

 Awards

 Merry Madagascar was nominated for six Annie Awards, and won one award for Storyboarding in a Television Production.

 Home media

 Merry Madagascar was released on DVD in the United States on November 18, 2009, exclusively at stores of Walmart, and it was widely released on October 11, 2011.
-The special was released on Blu ray and DVD on October 30, 2012, as part of compilation titled Dreamworks Holiday Classics.
-It was re released on DVD on October 1, 2013 along with Shrek the Halls, Kung Fu Panda Holiday, Dragons: Gift of the Night Fury, and The Croods.
+The special was released on Blu-ray and DVD on October 30, 2012, as part of compilation titled Dreamworks Holiday Classics.
+It was re released on DVD on October 1, 2013, along with DreamWorks Animation's other holiday specials Shrek the Halls, Kung Fu Panda Holiday, and Dragons: Gift of the Night Fury, along with feature film The Croods.

 Partnership

 In July 2011, as part of a strategic partnership between DreamWorks Animation and Gaylord Hotels, Merry Madagascar was presented as the theme of the ICE! exhibit at Gaylord's hotels in Nashville and Maryland.
 In this presentation, the plot of the film is told through a series of ice sculptures that visitors walk past.